-The program provides essential professional development to school leaders and school administrators focussing on financial management best practice.
+- provides essential professional development to school leaders and school administrators focussing on financial management best practice

-It is offered to all school leaders and administrators including principal class, aspiring principal class, business managers, aspiring business managers and education support staff.
+- is offered to all school leaders and administrators including principal class, aspiring principal class, business managers, aspiring business managers and education support staff

-The program will be delivered as seven half day workshops.
+- is delivered as seven half day workshops

-There is no cost to participants or schools to attend.
+- has no cost to participants or schools.

-All school leaders and administrators can enrol into Finance Matters.
+All school leaders and administrators can enrol into the program.

 What does the program cover?